International Women’s Day – women in forest communities need louder voice

 During the International Year of Forests, IUCN says that the needs and concerns of women are often neglected because the ownership of forests is largely under the control of men.
 IUCN is calling for women’s needs to be given higher priority and to form an integral part of the management of forests and their resources.

-• “We need to start taking gender issues more seriously, not only to make our work more effective but also to redress gender imbalances by giving women a louder voice, strengthening women’s rights and ensuring that women get their fair share of benefits,” says Stewart Maginnis, Director of IUCN’s Environment and Development Group.
-“This means taking women into account not only when planning projects but also when designing policy that will affect forest communities.”
+“We need to start taking gender issues more seriously, not only to make our work more effective but also to redress gender imbalances by giving women a louder voice, strengthening women’s rights and ensuring that women get their fair share of benefits,” says Stewart Maginnis, Director of IUCN’s Environment and Development Group.

 For more information contact: